 Changes in climatic patterns have fundamentally affected agriculture.
 Farmers are experiencing the effects of climate change, as rains are coming in earlier than before, and droughts are lasting longer.

 Freshwater is also scarce due to rising sea levels, storm surges, cyclones, and other extreme weather events, which are more frequent and intensive.

 9. Wastage of Food

-There are billions worth of edible food being thrown away every year, mostly in developed countries.
-For instance, during this Coronavirus pandemic, farmers are throwing away billions’ worth of foods since restaurants and supermarkets, which previously bought such food, are shut down.
+For instance, during this Coronavirus pandemic, farmers were throwing away billions’ worth of food since restaurants and supermarkets, which had previously bought such food, were shut down.

 The production levels are greater than the consumption, meaning food has to be thrown away, yet people are dying of hunger in developing nations.
 FAO reports that each year, the food wasted globally is about 1.3 billion tonnes.